-the Light Balancer is an important new feature of IRender nXt which lets you quickly adjust light sources - sun, sky and/or artificial lighting - individually quickly to balance the brightness and light balance of your rendering.
+the Light Balancer is an important feature of IRender nXt which lets you quickly adjust light sources - sun, sky and/or artificial lighting - individually to quickly balance the brightness and light balance of your rendering.

 - Quickly adjust the final rendering to get the lighting effects desired.

 - Adjust both the sun and sky to create dusk, or nighttime renderings.

 - Add 'self glow' to objects - such as TV monitors, or illuminates signs, and adjust them the balance with the rest of the scene.

 - Save time by not having to re-render after lighting intensity changes.

 To learn more about the Light Balancer, see Light Balancer.

 Videos and Tutorials